Project Information

 You define your project details using the project method.
 This method takes a block, that allows you to define additional details about your project like dependencies.
 The key here is that the project requires these attributes:

 One of the most important details is that Savant requires that everything uses Semantic Versions.
 This is vitally important when Savant calculates dependencies of your project.
-You should read the Semantic Version specification by visiting http://semver.org.
+You should read the Semantic Version specification by visiting https://semver.org.

 You also need to specify one or more licenses for your project.
 All projects must specify at least one license.
 This helps Savant determine if your project is in compliance with organizational requirements about software licensing.